Chacrinha

 José Abelardo Barbosa de Medeiros (September 30, 1917 – June 30, 1988), better known as Chacrinha ([ʃaˈkɾiɲɐ]), was a Brazilian comedian, radio and TV personality.
 His career was at its peak from 1950 to 1980.
 He was author of a famous Brazilian phrase that states: "Na televisão, nada se cria, tudo se copia" ("In television, nothing is created, everything is copied").
-In his shows, now famous Brazilian celebrities were revealed, such as Roberto Carlos and Raul Seixas.
+Famous Brazilian celebrities made their debut on his show, such as Roberto Carlos and Raul Seixas.